Author: Amos 1:1 identifies the author of the Book of Amos as the Prophet Amos.

 The Book of Amos ends with a glorious promise for the future. “’I will plant Israel in their own land, never again to be uprooted from the land I have given them,’ says the LORD your God” (9:15).
 The ultimate fulfillment of God’s land promise to Abraham (Gen. 12:7; 15:7; 17:8) will occur during Christ’s millennial reign on earth (see Joel 2:26,27).
 Revelation 20 describes the thousand-year reign of Christ on the earth, a time of peace and joy under the perfect government of the Savior Himself.
 At that time, believing Israel and the Gentile Christians will be combined in the Church and will live and reign with Christ.

-God has used "just-a's" such as shepherds, carpenters, and fishermen all through the Bible.
+God has used ordinary people such as shepherds, carpenters, and fishermen all through the Bible.
 Whatever you are in this life, God can use you.
-Amos wasn't much.
+Amos wasn’t much.
 He was a "just-a."
 "Just-a" servant for God.
-It is good to be God's "just-a."
+It is good to be God’s "just-a."

 Old Testament Survey